 With its concept of “marine litter cleanup”, One Earth – One Ocean wants to call on people to actively combat the pressing humanitarian problem of marine littering.

-The SEEELEFANT is a tanker with a double-walled hull, which is converted to an energy ship and will be stationed on the high seas.
-On it, the plastic waste collected by the SEEKUH fleet is sorted, crushed, liquefied by heating, and thus converted into sulfur-free fuel oil.
+The SeeElefant is a container ship, which is converted to an energy ship and will be stationed on the high seas.
+On it, the plastic waste collected by the SeeKuh fleet is sorted, crushed, liquefied by heating, and thus converted into sulfur-free fuel oil.

 This is stored in the tanks of the ship.
 For the process of plastic oiling, about 20 to 30 percent of the fuel produced is consumed, the rest can be sold directly to ships or settlements on the route.
 The proceed helps to finance a part of the project.
 According to calculations by One Earth – One Ocean e.V., two employees can collect about 200 tonnes of plastic waste a day.